Los Angeles Violent Crime Lawyer

 Laws Related to Violent Felony Cases

-A violent crime is a criminal offense in which a person uses force, threats, or violence upon another person.
+A violent crime is a criminal offense in which a person uses force, threats, or violence against another person.
 People who commit violent crimes may or may not use a weapon to coerce or intimidate their victims.
 If a person uses a gun during the commission of a violent crime, they may be subject to enhanced criminal charges and sentencing.

-When convicted of a violent crime, the offender may be punished with time in jail, fines, restitution, community service, probation, and court-ordered counseling.
+When convicted of a violent crime, the offender may be punished with imprisonment, fines, restitution, community service, probation, and court-ordered counseling.
 The length and severity of the punishment will depend upon the crime the offender committed, whether the offender has a prior criminal record, prior violent crime convictions, and whether the offender used a weapon.
 I will also ensure that the severity of the punishments is reduced.

 Types of Violent Crime Cases We Handle